 Some of these items are absolute musts for the ultimate camping set up.
 Perfect for that really special gift this year, the camper on your list will see years of use out of these top-notch gifts.

-12. The REI Co-Op Grand Hut 4 Tent
+29. The REI Co-Op Kingdom 4 Tent

 Campers love that you can stand up inside the tent, a necessity while car camping, especially with a family.
-The Grand Hut fits a queen size mattress with room for more.
+The Grand Hut fits a queen-size mattress with room for more.

 Don’t forget you’ll also need to pick up a footprint too.